 This activity is suitable for kids of various ages.
 Younger ones can use their toys and make shorter series, while you can encourage teenagers to film a topic that is of interest for them and their peers.
 Encourage them to find authentic sources of information to back up the project but remember that they should have fun.

 Flying kites is a beloved activity for kids of all ages.
 If the weather permits you, you should definitely include it in your to do list during the holidays.

 You can make a few kites together with the kids and even organize a competition – for the biggest/smallest kite that flies, for the longest flight, for the most original kite concept, etc. It is one of those activities that are emblematic for childhood and that will always awake the child in you as well and let you have pure fun and joy together with your kids.

 Take it easy

 Last but not least, do not forget that the holiday is time to relax and chill out.
 Do not plan too many activities for your kids or organize a schedule that is too tight.
 You can simply have a few days to watch movies and eat popcorns, draw, read or play games.

 Go to the beach or to a pool and swim if the weather is nice or make a snowman in winter.
 Bake your favorite cookies together or take care of the plants in the garden.
 All of these activities are great alternatives to screen time and will help your kids learn tons of new skills while having fun.

-You can organize a fashion show or a toy display as part of the entertainment during your holidays and you can check the respective sections in our online shop if you miss an item for the activity.
+You can organize a fashion show or a toy display as part of the entertainment during your holidays and you can check the respective sections in our boutique en ligne if you miss an item for the activity.